ycroissant/plm/README.md

 ## Documentation

-Package plm comes with documentation: Besides the usual help pages for each function, the vignettes provide a gentle introduction to the package and some functions (vignettes are available at the package's CRAN website https://cran.r-project.org/package=plm).
+Package plm comes with documentation: Besides the usual help pages for each function, the vignettes provide a gentle introduction to the package and some functions.
+Vignettes are available at the package's CRAN website <https://cran.r-project.org/package=plm>
+and can be browsed from within R by `browseVignettes("plm")`.

 New package users are advised to start with the first vignette *Panel data econometrics in R: the plm package* for an overview of the package.